Lake Above the Ocean

 Most people will find the trek from the trailhead to the cliff more like a walk than a real hike.
 It can easily be done by both small children and people used to walking.

-You will walk along the lake Leitisvatn on your way to Trælanípa.
+You will walk along Lake Leitisvatn on your way to Trælanípa Cliff.
 This is the same lake that you will see perched above the ocean from the sheer cliff.

 The perpendicular rock wall at Trælanípa